 Nurse practitioners who specialize in adult gerontology, whether in primary care or acute care, play a critical role in addressing challenges faced by the health care industry.
 They can fill gaps in care availability, alleviate health care access issues in rural areas, and help reduce costs.

 Do you want to take steps toward a rewarding career and make a difference in patients’ lives?
-Regis College’s online BSN to Doctor of Nursing Practice degree program prepares registered nurses who have a bachelor’s degree in nursing with critical knowledge and skills to become specialized gerontology nurse practitioners in primary care or acute care.
+Regis College’s online BSN to DNP program prepares registered nurses who have a bachelor’s degree in nursing with critical knowledge and skills to become specialized gerontology nurse practitioners in primary care or acute care.

 American Academy of Emergency Nurse Practitioners, “Acute Care Delivery Within Emergency Care Settings: An Executive Summary”